andybalaam/Jekyll-Podcast-Feed/README.md

     podcast_duration: "14:02"
     podcast_length: 13654375

+If you include this code in a post:

+    {% include audio.html %}

+An audio player will appear in the blog post.

 ## Multiple feeds

 The default setup is to generate two feeds - one for Ogg Vorbis and one for